helico32/helico32/README.md

 (mid january - mid april in UX/UI design and/or frontend)

 ### Projects I'm working on in my free time
-- My portfolio (70% done)
+- My portfolio (90% done)
-- An ecommerce website that's more than what it seems
-- Psychologically prepping for a Hackathlon
+- Learning Python & Django